xiraynedev/video-streaming/README.md

 # video-streaming

 This project is a Next.js and TypeScript microservice that works with MongoDB to acquire video metadata.
-It then feeds the data to the Azure Storage microservice for video retrieval and streaming.
+It then sends a direct message to the video storage microservice to retrieve the video from Azure Storage and stream it back to the video streaming microservice.